Come to a training! COPRA hosts in-person and online trainings throughout the year. If you’re interested, email email@example.com.

-Every site visitor must go through the NASPAA site visitor training, either in-person or online.
-The training has several video prerequisites, and is followed by a training session led by an approved trainer.
+Every site visitor must go through the NASPAA online site visitor training.
+The training has several video prerequisites.
 The training emphasizes the norms of being a NASPAA site visitor (logistics, role of the site visit, expectations), as well as education on the NASPAA Accreditation Standards.
-Site Visitor Training takes place throughout the year at several conferences, as well as periodically online.

 Each team consists of three: a chair, an academic, and a practitioner.
 Academic site visitors are expected to be at least associate-level professors at currently accredited programs, and practitioners are expected to hold graduate degrees as well as have 7+ years of public service work experience (typically explicitly hiring our graduates).

 Trained site visitors are matched with programs based on several factors, including professional background and experience, geography, and knowledge directly relatable to the program and/or COPRA’s concerns with the program.
 Efforts are made to ensure no conflicts of interest exist between the team and the program.

 Site visits occur between late January and late March of each year.
 If COPRA recommends your program proceed to a site visit, it will take place in the Spring of your cohort year.
 After NASPAA has matched a team, you will coordinate directly with the team to identify dates and the on-the-ground schedule.

 The typical site visit lasts 2.5 days.
 If the institution is hosting a site visit for multiple programs or satellite campuses, the visit may be extended.
 If the program is hosting a follow-up visit, most likely after a one-year reaccreditation, COPRA may recommend the visit is take place over only one day.